fatemabhayani/ATM/phase2/phase2/README.txt

   Bill, Deposit, Transfer, and Withdraw.

 8. package phase2.Tradable
-- Includes the Tradable interface and the ForeignCurrency class that represents different types of currency that users can make transactions with, which implements Tradable.
+- Includes the Tradable interface and the ForeignCurrency and CryptoCurrency classes that represents different types of currency that users can make transactions with, which implements Tradable.
 This includes a convert method which converts to other types of currency.

 ------------------------HOW TO RUN THE PROGRAM?---------------------------- Run ATM.java to run the entire program.